EricZinda/Perplexity/backlog.md

 - Get the specials working
   - We have a solution group that has a mix of conceptual and instances, this seems wrong
     - It is because there is no constraint on the other variable so it never gets checked
-  - (fixed) be_v should return concepts that are the concept as well as instances
   - Group predicate should only return concepts for that particular query, much like want_v does
   - This is the same as "what are the menus?" or "what are the steaks?"
   - Could mean the concept of steak or the instances of steaks on the table